haiyen11231/eco-taxi-api-gateway/README.md

 To build and run the services, follow these steps:

 1. Clone this repository.
-2. Navigate to the `go-gin-microservices-grpc` directory.
+2. Navigate to the `eco-taxi-api-gateway` directory.
 3. Run `make up_build` to build the Docker images for the services.
 4. Server will be running at http://localhost:8081/